startersclan/docker-sourceservers/README.md

 ## Important considerations

 Due to the variety of `SRCDS` and `HLDS` games that can be hosted and the various ways each of the games can and/or have to be hosted, the images built using this project are kept to be as generic as possible.
-The following are important considerations concerning the images provided by the project.
+The following are some important considerations concerning the images provided by the project.

 ### Entrypoint script